 Got a question or want to find out more?

-We can’t offer financial advice or make any recommendations but all our staff are fully trained on all out products and would be happy to tell you more about the Society and answer any questions you may have.
+We can’t offer financial advice or make any recommendations but our team would be happy to tell you more about the Society and answer any questions you may have.

-*Bonuses are not guaranteed and depend upon the performance of the with-profits fund.
+Bonuses are not guaranteed to be paid and depend upon the performance of the with-profits fund.

 All information correct at date blog set live.